PowerConnect Developer Guide

 Design considerations

-We also do not want to trouble user with inputting multiple PREFIXES to edit Parent / NOK
+We also do not want to trouble user with inputting multiple PREFIXES to edit Parent / NOK.
+Hence, users only need to input PREFIXES belonging to the edited information and the following:

 - Parent’s / NOK’s

-- Particulars that are being amended
+Phone Number - Particulars that are being amended

 Aspect: How Parent Edit executes